ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 JSON Name:
 : Specifies the name of an attribute that is present in the JSON data enclosed in EXTRA-TEXT field.
 The name must follow the guidelines in {{name-spec}}.

+Field Meaning:
+: Provides a brief, human-readable label summarizing the purpose of the JSON attribute.

 Short description:
 : Includes a short description of the requested JSON name.